How Pete Buttigieg built a successful career. Explore key moments that defined the journey.

 In April 2019, the Common Council approved Pete Buttigieg's request to enable his administration to develop a city climate plan.

-In late November 2019, the city's Common Council voted 7–0 to approve the Carbon Neutral 2050 plan, setting emission reduction goals for 2025 and 2035.
+In late November 2019, the city's Common Council voted 7–0 to approve the Carbon Neutral 2050 plan, setting goals for emission reduction by 2025 and 2035.

 In 2019, South Bend launched Commuters Trust, a new transportation benefit program created in collaboration with local employers and transportation providers, including South Bend Transpo and Lyft.
+The program was made possible by a $1 million three-year grant from Bloomberg Philanthropies Mayors Challenge.

 In April 2020, Pete Buttigieg launched Win The Era PAC, a new super PAC to raise money and distribute it to down-ballot Democrats.